dev-xo/remix-auth-otp/README.md

 ### Email Service

-We'll require an Email Service to send the OTP codes to our users.
+We'll require an Email Service to send the codes to our users.
 I'll recommend [Sendinblue](https://www.sendinblue.com), it's free and does not require Credit Card for registration, either use.
 Feel free to use any other Email Service of your choice like [Mailgun](https://www.mailgun.com/), [Sendgrid](https://sendgrid.com/), etc.

 The goal is to have a sender function similar to the following one.